LWV Edina Positions

 - Civic and recreational community.

-Efforts to encourage the media industry to exercise self-restraint in the promotion of violence.
+- Efforts to encourage the media industry to exercise self-restraint in the promotion of violence.

-Efforts to encourage the pornography industry to exercise self-restraint in the promotion of sexually violent pornography.
+- Efforts to encourage the pornography industry to exercise self-restraint in the promotion of sexually violent pornography.

-Comprehensive and timely procedures for agencies dealing with family violence.
+- Comprehensive and timely procedures for agencies dealing with family violence.

-Specific crisis intervention training for police officers and social workers working with police departments.
+- Specific crisis intervention training for police officers and social workers working with police departments

-On-going services including sufficient shelter space for abuse victims.
+- On-going services including sufficient shelter space for abuse victims.

-A complete and continuing system of data collection on incidents of family violence to aid in planning and evaluation of services.
+- A complete and continuing system of data collection on incidents of family violence to aid in planning and evaluation of services.

-Providing sufficient advocates to protect the interests of victims of family violence.
+- Providing sufficient advocates to protect the interests of victims of family violence.

-Provision and enforcement of immediate legal remedies for victims of family violence.
+- Provision and enforcement of immediate legal remedies for victims of family violence.

-Developing continued coordinated training programs for all legal and human services professionals to address the ongoing problems of family violence.
+- Developing continued coordinated training programs for all legal and human services professionals to address the on-going problems of family violence.

 LWVE supports maintaining a Community Center in Edina which: